weiwang/thesis/p3-npb_meta/thesis.md

 from either the different teachers or the different populations of schools, or both.
 Is the effect estimate averaging over teachers?
 Schools?
 Or both?
 What can we say about the effect for a new teacher, or a new school?
-The second problem is the inflexible form of parametric models.
-Traditional parametric models require explicit modeling assumptions from the researchers, which makes the model sensitive and facilitate cheery-picking.
+The second problem is the inflexible form of the parametric model.
+Traditional parametric model requires explicit modeling assumptions from the researchers, which makes the model sensitive and facilitate potential cheery-picking.
 Non-parametric modeling allows flexible functional form and requires little manual tuning from the researchers.

 # Potential Outcomes for Meta-Analysis#